the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 - Language barriers.
 This can range from the use of technical jargon up to the disparities of you teaching in a foreign language.
 - Setting up a feedback loop that facilitates a reflection of the workshop for the teacher.
 - Staying up-to-date with specific fast-moving RSE topics.
+- Acknowledgment for teaching.
+Besides offering RSE training as part of a job description, there are also trainers who teach RSE topics out of conviction without getting any further appreciation for their committment that could qualify as advanced trainig for further job qualification.

 #### What mindset makes up a good teacher
 Irrespective of where people come from they need to have the proper mindset to properly foster aspiring RSEs.